These giant bakery-style Reese's Peanut Butter Cookies are loaded with mini cups inside and a full size Reese's cup melted on top.

 Using your hands, form balls of dough with 2 heaping tablespoons of dough.
 Gently flatten cookie dough (to form a disk shape) and place on prepared baking sheets.

-Bake for 1o to 12 minutes, until the edges are set, and remove from oven.
+Bake for 10 to 12 minutes, until the edges are set, and remove from oven.
 Immediately press a full size peanut butter cup into the center of each cookie.
+The cookies will still look soft in the center when you take them out of the oven, but they will firm up as they cool.

 Notes